vasilakisfil/Introspected-REST/README.md

 We coult keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities for all resources, as [IATEOAS notes](#934-discovery-of-api-resources-and-capabilities).

-++ SAY ABOUT QUERIES, IDENTIFICATION OF MICROTYPES AND FULL RESPONSE Maybe below ?

 #### 10.4.
 The Errors MicroType
 When there API is supposed to return an unexpected response to the user, like a 4xx or 5xx error, the response will have a different structure than the resource that the client requested.